fsauer65/pathexpressions/README.md

 This returns a standard ParseResult.
 Ignoring the error handling for a second, to evaluate the result:

     val predicate = parser.parsePredicate("""2 * "A.*.B" + "X.Y.*" / 4 >= "K.*.M"""").get
-    predicate.value // expects an implicit Map[String,Double) as symbolTable
+    predicate.value // value method expects an implicit Map[String,Double) as symbolTable

 Same for expressions:

     val expression = parser.parseExpression("""2 * "A.*.B" / 1 + ("X.Y.*" / 4) - "K.*.M""""").get
-    expression.value // expects an implicit Map[String,Double) as symbolTable
+    expression.value // value method expects an implicit Map[String,Double) as symbolTable

+The parsertests.sc file in the test directory is an IntelliJ Scala IDE worksheet.
+This code is in need of formal automated tests, pull requests welcome!